 Learning is influenced by many factors.
 Factors that help students from achieving high or low GPAs can be divided into two directions: environmental and learner-related.
 Improving learning efficiency should focus on cognitive factors that affect academic achievement.
 Memory is crucial to learning and plays a role in reading, writing, and listening.
 Poor memory performance leads to difficulties in learning and impairs the ability to perform well.
 This is likely one of the main reasons for learning inefficiency.
 Memory factors are abilities related to memory, such as visual memory and memory span.
-Visual memory is important for learning letters, vocabulary and language skills.
-Deficiencies in visual memory can lead to poor academic performance.
+Visual memory can lead to poor academic performance.
 Memory span is the ability to recall a sequence of elements and can predict academic success (Harby & Ali, 2015).